 ‘Pupils need to know that events in the past are connected to related events at the time and have a legacy, often lasting until today.
 This means thinking about the history curriculum planning as less of a stage set on which certain things happened and more of a chapter in the story which involves us all, up until today.’

 The coherent and chronological knowledge of the history of Britain and the wider world is taught through the framework of three vertical concepts.
-These vertical concepts provide lens through which to study and contextualise history, as well as a gradual understanding of complex, more abstract themes which prepare children for their next stage of their education.
+These vertical concepts provide a lens through which to study and contextualise history, as well as a gradual understanding of complex, more abstract themes which prepare children for their next stage of their education.

 - ‘Quest for knowledge’ - How do people understand the world around them?
 What is believed; what is known; and what scientific and technological advances are made at the time?

 Vertical concepts are revisited throughout our history curriculum, providing a consistent context that allows pupils to situate new knowledge in their wider historical understanding and allowing them better understand the world in which they live.
+The sequence of learning is cumulative ensuring that our pupils’ learning links to prior knowledge.
+For example, in Year 1, pupils explore change through time in a familiar context. their own pasts and those of their families through toys.
+Links are made with our science curriculum by comparing and contrasting materials used for toys, ‘Then and Now’.